kondokuro/PyMazeing/README.md

 - Halls, list of all the halls of the maze

 #### HALL
-Representation of a path or a branch in the maze
+Representation of a path or a branch in the maze.
 - Areas, list of spaces the hall is composed of

-- Is Path, do any of the areas have portals
+##### Categories
+- Branch, a hall with no areas holding a portal.
+- Path, a hall with at least an area holding a portal, with in turn can be sub-categorized in:
+	- Complete, a hall that has more than one portal area.
+	- Incomplete, a hall with just one portal area.
+	- Connected, a path that branches from another path
+	- Disconnected, a path that branches from a branch

 #### AREA
 The different spaces a hall is divided into